SauzeauYannis/LS-Projet/README.md

 ### Result

-We obtained a score of ?/20.
-(Result in July)
+We obtained a score of 20/20.